 This is the no-brainer.
 If you aren’t cleansing your face we got some problems, friend!
 I typically cleanse my face in the morning in the shower.
 But you will also use your cleanser at night before your night time routine.

 Cleansers work to remove dirt, oil and makeup.
 They help to unclog pores and remove dead skin.
-I personally use this cleanser and this cleanser.
-One in the summer, and one in the winter.
-Benefit Clean is super gentle a great universal cleanser.
+I rotate between two cleansers based on my skin type and concerns seasonally.
+I like this cleanser for summer, and this cleanser for winter.

 You should also be doing a DOUBLE cleanse.
-Either cleansing your skin for two whole minutes OR one minute with your gentle cleanser, and one with a more exfoliating type (the next product below!).
+Either cleanse your skin for two whole minutes OR one minute with your gentle cleanser (at night I do an oil cleanser to remove makeup), and one with a more exfoliating type (the next product below!).

 You can also find more gentle exfoliating face washes that may be used daily.
 Just check the labels!
 When you do find a good daily one, this can be your second cleanse.

 A toner should be used right after cleansing and before any serums or moisturizers get applied.
-I use the Purity Balance for it’s lactic and salicylic acid.
-I’m quite oily so this helps to balance my skin out.
+I like using a toner that has ingredients like BHA’s, Lactic Acid or salicylic acid.
+Since I’m quite oily, this helps to balance my skin out.
 It also helps to remove another layer of skin that the exfoliator didn’t.
+My choice is the Paula’s Choice BHA exfoliant.

 I spray a few sprays on a cotton pad and swipe it over my face.
-You’ll see dead skin on the pad after you run it over your face and neck (I never forget my neck!).
+You’ll see dead skin and any left over makeup you missed on the pad after you run it over your face and neck (I never forget my neck!).
 What you’re seeing on the pad is dead skin that your cleanser and exfoliator may have missed.
+And yes, it is ALWAYS shocking.

-PS check out my BIG post on serums to find the right one for your skincare concerns here.
+PS check out my BIG post on the different types of serums to find the right one for your skin type and skincare concerns.
+If you’re overwhelmed, it’s usually a safe bet to start with a Vitamin C serum!
+It’s great for all skin types.

 5. Moisturizer + SPF

 My tried and true, and the one item I’d want with me on a deserted island is my Peptide Rich Defense moisturizer with SPF 50.
 I have been using this for YEARS and I can not recommend it enough.
-There is also Humidify which is great if you live in a super dry climate, or Shineless if you’re very oily.
-Whatever you choose to use, just be sure that this step ALSO includes an SPF for the day.
-This is a crucial step and I think one that easily goes hand in hand with your moisturizer.
-I also love this Olay Regenerist Whip for a matte finish and an affordable price point.
+There are plenty of options in all price points.

 6. Anti-Aging Night Cream

 For night, I use Cosmedix Define.
 This product has a 2% AGP complex which basically means it’s a retinol that’s microencapsulated for a more even application and a controlled release.
-At night you can also use a face oil, or hydrating heavy cream for extra moisture.
+At night you can also use a face oil, or hydrating heavy cream for extra moisture if you’re on the dryer side.

 7. Eye Cream